Kailaswadje/First-Azure-Web-Application/README.md

 Context: {context}
 Question: {question}"""
 ```
-The prompt does the heavy lifting of hallucination control — explicit negative instructions ("do not guess," "do not use your own knowledge") paired with an exact required refusal phrase, which the app checks against programmatically to decide whether to show the retrieved context.
+The prompt does the heavy lifting of hallucination control — explicit negative instructions paired with an exact required refusal phrase, which the app checks against programmatically to decide whether to show the retrieved context.

 ### 4️⃣ Generation — Azure OpenAI
 ```python
 response = client.chat.completions.create(model=DEPLOYMENT_NAME, messages=[...])
 ```
-The `gpt-4.1-mini` deployment generates the final answer, called through the `AzureOpenAI` client rather than the standard OpenAI client — the small but important distinction of using **Azure's managed OpenAI service** with its own endpoint and API versioning.
+The `gpt-4.1-mini` deployment generates the final answer, called through the `AzureOpenAI` client — the small but important distinction of using **Azure's managed OpenAI service** with its own endpoint and API versioning.

 ---